Product Recommendation Engine

 We build measurement infrastructure as part of every recommendation system: A/B testing framework to compare recommendation variants against each other or against a baseline, online metrics (click-through rate, add-to-cart rate, conversion, revenue per user, session depth), and offline evaluation metrics (precision, recall, NDCG) on historical data during development.
 Business impact metrics are agreed before development starts, the recommendation system should improve specific measurable outcomes, not just produce plausible-looking results.
 We design the A/B testing infrastructure so you can run experiments and measure the actual revenue or engagement impact of recommendation changes.

-A focused recommendation system, one recommendation use case (product recommendations, content recommendations, or similar items), trained on your data, with a production API and basic A/B testing, typically runs $25,000--$60,000.
-A full recommendation platform with multiple recommendation surfaces (homepage, PDP, cart, email), real-time personalisation, and advanced A/B testing infrastructure runs $60,000--$150,000.
-Cost depends on the algorithmic complexity, data pipeline requirements, real-time vs. batch serving, and the number of recommendation surfaces.
-We scope every project before pricing it.
+A first recommendation surface, one use case (product recommendations, content recommendations, or similar items), trained on your data, with a production API and basic A/B testing, starts around $25,000 to $45,000.
+That is the smallest shippable slice, the one you use to validate impact.
+From there a full personalization platform, with multiple surfaces (homepage, PDP, cart, email), real-time serving, and advanced A/B testing, grows to $60,000 to $150,000 over time.
+Cost depends on algorithmic complexity, data pipeline requirements, real-time versus batch serving, and the number of surfaces.
+We scope and fix the price before any development starts.

-A focused single-surface recommendation system, data pipeline, model training, production API, and basic A/B testing, typically takes 8 to 12 weeks.
-A full recommendation platform with multiple surfaces, real-time personalisation, and advanced experimentation infrastructure takes 12 to 16 weeks.
-Timeline depends on data availability, integration complexity, and the number of recommendation surfaces.
+A first single-surface recommendation system, data pipeline, model training, production API, and basic A/B testing, launches as a validated v1 in 8 to 12 weeks.
+That v1 is the market test, not the finished product; you then iterate on live data.
+A full multi-surface platform with real-time personalization and advanced experimentation grows to 12 to 16 weeks and beyond.
+Timeline depends on data availability, integration complexity, and the number of surfaces.
 We provide a fixed timeline during scoping before any development starts.

 Yes.
 We build recommendation APIs that integrate with e-commerce platforms, mobile apps, content management systems, and custom applications.
 We handle the event tracking setup for collecting interaction data from your product, the data pipeline from your product database to the recommendation model, and the API endpoints your frontend consumes.
 Most integration work is handled in weeks 4 to 6 of the build phase.
 We have integrated recommendation systems with Shopify, custom React frontends, and enterprise SaaS platforms.